Teik-Fei/F1Tenth_Algo/README.md

 ---

-## Algorithm development and thought processes
+## Algorithm Development and Thought Processes

-The implemented algorithm is based on the Follow-the-Gap method which we took inspiration from existing F1TENTH gap finder algorithm.
+The implemented algorithm is based on the **Follow-the-Gap Method**, which we took inspiration from the existing gap finder algorithm from F1TENTH.

 ### What Was Adopted
 - **Safety bubble** around near obstacles to zero out dangerous beams